GaetanoRoberto/Machine-Learning/README.md

-# Machine-Learning Project: Fingerprint spoo ng detection
+# Machine-Learning Project: Fingerprint spoofing detection
 ## Description
  The goal of the project is the development of a classi er to detect whether a ngerprint image represents an authentic ngerprint or a spoofed ngerprint, i.e. a ngerprint image obtained by cloning, possibly